-26 In untabulated results, I include the G-index and institutional block holdings in models 2 and 3, and the results are robust to these alternative specifications.
+$^{^{26}}$ In untabulated results, I include the G-index and institutional block holdings in models 2 and 3, and the results are robust to these alternative specifications.
 I also replace institutional block holdings with total institutional holdings or pension fund holdings, and the results are generally similar.
-Also, when controlling for the firm-fixed effect, the results are qualitatively consistent.
+Also, when controlling for firm fixed effects, the results are qualitatively consistent.